-Environmental Vision TCFD-Based Information Disclosure
+TCFD-Based Information Disclosure

-The Task Force on Climate-Related Financial Disclosures (TCFD) was established by the Financial Stability Board at the request of the G20 with the objective of reducing the risk of instability in financial markets due to climate change.
-The task force announced its recommendations in June 2017, asking companies and organizations to identify and disclose the risks and opportunities arising from climate change.
-The Fujitsu Group announced its support for the TCFD recommendations in April 2019 and is making every effort to disclose information in line with those recommendations to investors and other stakeholders.
-Disclosures are provided via media such as financial statements, CDP (\1) questionnaires, the Integrated Report, and websites.
+The Task Force on Climate-Related Financial Disclosures (TCFD) was established by the Financial Stability Board at the request of the G20 with the objective of reducing the risk of instability in .inancial markets due to climate change.
+The task force announced its recommendations in June 2017, asking c ompanies and organizations to identify and disclose the risks and opportunities arising from climate change.
+The Fujitsu Group announced its support for the TCFD recommendations in April 2019 and is making every e.fort to disclose information in line with those recommendations to investors and other stakeholders.
+Disclosures are provided via media such as financial statements, CDP (\1) que stionnaires, the Integrated Report, and websites.

-\1 CDP: An international nonprofit organization that conducts environmental surveys of more than 18,700 companies worldwide and acts on behalf of institutional investors with a combined US\$130 trillion in assets.
+(\1) CDP: An international nonprofit organization that conducts environmental surveys of more than 18,700 c ompanies worldwide and acts on behalf of institutional investors with a combined US\$130 t rillion in assets.
 (As of August 2023).

-ltem Response status Reference Governa Oversight structure under the Board of Directors for climate- related risks and opportunities In the Fujitsu Group, the Sustainability Management Committee shares the risks and opportunities arising from climate change, deliberates on medium- to long-term issues, and formulates policy.
-It also reports on the results of these activities to the Board of Directors at meetings of the Executive Management Council.
-In October 2021, the results of analysis using multiple climate change scenarios, including limiting global warming to 1.5°C, were reported on and discussed by the Sustainability Management Committee.
+Item Response status Reference Governance Oversight structure under the Board of Directors for climate-related risks and opportunities In the Fujitsu Group, the Sustainability Management Committee shares the risks and opportunities arising from climate change, deliberates on medium- to long-term issues, and formulates policy.
+To date, matters such as the results of analyses using multiple climate change scenarios (including 1.5 °C), policies to achieve net-zero GHG emissions targets and increase the use of renewables, and materiality (including climate change and other environmental challenges) have been reported to the Board of Directors at meetings of the Executive Management Council.
 The Risk Management &amp; Compliance Committee regularly reports to the Board of Directors on the most serious risks identified for the group as a whole, including climate risks.
 The Fujitsu Group has also developed an environmental management system (EMS) based on the ISO 14001 standard.
 The results of EMS activities are reported to the Board of Directors at meetings of the Executive Management Council.
-Sustainability Management in the Fujitsu Group Corporate Governance Environmental Role of management in assessing and managing climate- related risks and opportunities Fujitsu's CEO, in the role of Chair of the Sustainability Management Committee and the Risk Management &amp; Compliance Committee, bears ultimate responsibility for all decisions made and all business conducted.
+Sustainability.
+Management in the Fujitsu Group > Corporate Governance > Environmental Management Systems > Risk Management > Role of management in assessing and managing climate-related risks and opportunities Fujitsu's CEO, in the role of Chair of the Sustainability Management Committee and the Risk Management &amp; Compliance Committee, bears ultimate responsibility for all decisions made and all business conducted.
 The Board of Directors are responsible for oversight based on reports received from the Executive Management Council.
-The Chief Sustainability Officer (CSuO) bears the highest level of responsibility for sustainability, and in that role proposes reforms to the Board of Directors and to senior management and conducts business that relates to sustainability.
-As of FY2022, ESG indicators that include consideration of climate change issues were added to the evaluation indicators for bonuses paid to Executive Directors. • Risk Management
+The Chief Sustainability &amp; Supply Chain Officer (CSSO) bears the highest level of responsibility for sustainability, and in that role proposes reforms to the Board of Directors and to senior management and conducts business that relates to sustainability.
+As of FY2022, ESG indicators that include consideration of climate change issues were added to the evaluation indicators for bonuses paid to Executive Directors.